 Illy coffee has been decommoditized, the same happened to similar brands like Lavazza or Chicco d’Oro.
 Chiquita bananas were decommoditized too.

 Differentiating is a common process in daily business.
 That’s what sellers at the local market, and big brands on TV commercials, do.
 In a highly competitive market, being different is useful in order to defeat competitors.

 When considering agricultural products, differentiation takes a more significant role.
-Peculiar elements of the territory become important: everyone knows that grape from Bordeaux area is better than that cultivated in India, thus everyone can grasp that French wine is better than Indian wine.
+Peculiar elements of the territory become important: everyone knows that grape from the Bordeaux area is better than that cultivated in India, thus everyone can grasp that French wine is better than Indian wine.

 If we think about bananas, coffee, pineapples that more or less come from the same areas of the world and are very similar, the thought changes.
-The differentiating element is the processing.
+The differentiating element is processing.

 There is a difference between coffee beans harvested at the right moment, processed in a certain way compared to a late harvest, badly roasted, maybe burnt.
-There is a difference between a cultivation that implies child work and another cultivation that respects work rules and safety.
-There is a difference between a cultivation that respects nature’s rhythms and another extensive one.
+There is a difference between cultivation that implies child work and another cultivation that respects work rules and safety.
+There is a difference between cultivation that respects nature’s rhythms and another extensive one.

 Therefore, there are some elements of the production process which are “friends” of

 In order to recognize a good product from a bad one, a guarantee is necessary.
 We can speak about guarantees, without any criticism.
 There are brands that certify the origin of products, seriously managed, such as Marchio Ticino.